 "Trauma is the invisible force that shapes our lives.
 It shapes the way we live, the way we love, and the way we make sense of the world.
 It is the root of our deepest wounds." -by Dr. Gabor Mate

 A revolutionary approach to healing trauma

-After years of training and experience, I have developed a unique treatment approach using a combination of psychotherapy, NeuroAffective Relational Model (NARM), Somatic Experiencing, Somatic Experiencing touch, and grief work, together with spiritual and intuitive resources.
+After years of training and experience, I have developed a unique treatment approach using a combination of psychotherapy, NeuroAffective Relational Model (NARM), Somatic Experiencing, Somatic Experiencing touch, EMDR, and grief work, together with spiritual and intuitive resources.

 This blended approach supports nervous system regulation, healing, and reconnection to self.
 Through this process, your body is better able to organize, "digest" and settle, which often leads to a felt sense of safety and healing.
 When the nervous system senses safety, it relaxes and moves out of survival mode.
 During this process, the system will release trapped energy, emotions, and memories.
 By creating energetic space, the body can do what it is designed to do, heal.
 Sessions are dynamic and often bring relief.